warunicorn19/warunicorn19/README.md

 # Hi there   <img src="https://raw.githubusercontent.com/nixin72/nixin72/master/wave.gif" alt="Waving hand animated gif" height="45" width="45" />
 I'm <b>Aditya</b> a.k.a warunicorn. <br>
-I have a passion for learning and sharing my knowledge with others a public as possible.If you found value in something I have created, please feel free to send a tip, give me a shout out [@adi_bleh](https://www.instagram.com/adi_bleh/), give some ♥.
+I have a passion for learning and sharing my knowledge with others.
+I've recently started coding and would love for any opportunity to collaborate.
+If you found value in something I have created, give me a shout out at [@adi_bleh](https://www.instagram.com/adi_bleh/), give some ♥.

 ---